ruqyahbd/muhammadtim.com/index.md

 Assalāmu 'alaykum warahmatullāhi wa barakātuhu…

-This website is in need of development.
-This was scheduled for the early part of 2014, but due to me being extremely busy, I've had to delay the new website until the end of this year.
+This website is currently under development, with lots of changes planned in the coming days, in shā' Allāh.

 Here is a selection of the most popular articles: